ECM Contracts: Contract-Aware, Versioned, and Governable Capability Interfaces for Embodied Agents

 \section{Introduction}

-Consider a service robot that installs three embodied capability modules: navigation, grasping, and human handover.
-At the schema level, the modules appear composable, so a schema-based check accepts the assembly.
+Consider a service robot assembled from three independently published capability modules: navigation, grasping, and human handover.
+At the level of message types the modules appear composable, so a schema-based check accepts the assembly.
 The deployed system fails anyway.
 The grasp module holds the object in a base-link frame while the handover module expects it in a camera frame, so the transfer pose is computed in the wrong reference frame.
-The upgraded navigation module requires a higher localization refresh rate than the current runtime supports; and the handover module requests permissions for close-range human interaction that were never granted at installation, so a safety gate blocks it at the worst moment.
-None of these failures are visible from input/output signatures alone, and each surfaces only when the modules execute together on a physical robot.
+The upgraded navigation module assumes a higher localization refresh rate than the runtime delivers, so the planner acts on stale poses.
+The handover module claims close-range human-interaction permissions that were never granted at installation, so a safety gate blocks it at the worst moment.
+None of these faults is visible from input and output signatures alone, and each surfaces only when the modules execute together on a physical robot.

-This example illustrates a broader challenge.
-As embodied agents increasingly rely on installable and upgradeable capability modules~\cite{qin2025ecm,qin2025evolution,qin2025governance,qin2026upgrade}, the field needs a principled way to determine when such modules are valid, composable, governable, and release-compatible.
-Modularity alone does not produce a software ecosystem: two modules may appear composable because their fields match, yet still fail when executed together due to inconsistent behavioral assumptions, incompatible recovery logic, conflicting resource requirements, or mismatched permission boundaries.
-These failures arise because embodied execution has side effects in the physical world, and therefore depends on richer interface assumptions than conventional software packaging captures.

-To address this gap, we present \emph{ECM Contracts}, a contract-based interface model for embodied capability modules.
-ECM Contracts extend conventional interface descriptions with six dimensions essential to embodied execution---covering not only types and behaviors but also resources, permissions, recovery, and versioning (formalized in Section~\ref{sec:contract}).
-Based on this model, we introduce a compatibility framework for installation, composition, and upgrade that detects incompatibilities before deployment, and a release discipline covering compatibility classes, semantic versioning, deprecation constraints, and policy-sensitive upgrade checks.